 Following the confusion about sex and gender after media reports on the Committee’s meeting to scrutinise the Forensic Medical Services (Victims of Sexual Offences) (Scotland) Bill, we wrote the following letter to the Committee on 26th June.
 It has now been published on the Committee’s page.
+A copy has also been sent to the Sex and Gender in Data Working Group.

 Dear Mr Macdonald,